michaelkerr0576/rellygudfutos_v2/README.md

 ### Material UI

 UI library with all the components I will need.
-Each component used will be put into `src/components` folder where I can do any custom design and ensure the components are being used the same throughout the app.
+Each component used will be put into `src/components` folder and will be very opinionated.
+The aim is to have any custom design within the component with any shared style logic.
+This will ensure that there is a consistent UI throughout the app.

 Each component will have a `className` to make it easier to customize from a parent component eg. `className="rgf-list"`. `rgf` prefix stands for the app name rellygudfutos.